Syntra-Solutions/entryptor/pipelines/README.md

 ## Setup Instructions

 ### Option 1: Quick Setup (Recommended)
-1. Copy `azure-pipelines-simple.yml` to your repository root
+1. Copy `azure-pipelines.yml` to your repository root
-2. Rename it to `azure-pipelines.yml`
-3. Configure Azure DevOps to use this pipeline
+2. Configure Azure DevOps to use this pipeline

 ### Option 2: Advanced Setup
 1. Copy the entire `Pipelines` folder to your repository